jkooks/Lokasenna_GUI-Tree/README.md

 **Setters**

 *Header* = Tree:setheader(*Header or table or string* new_header)
 > Sets the passed header/parameters to be the header of the Tree and removes the current one (if there is one).
 Requires a reinitialization of the tree element, so other things may be lost - must call this manually after creating the header.
+If reimplementing the header's onmouseup or onmouseup_r functions and the tree is sortable you must do that after tree initialization, as the tree automatically reimplements those functions for sorting capabilities when the header is created.

 Tree:setdoubleclickexpand(*boolean* state)
 > Allows the user to expand/collapse parent items by double-clicking on them